 Plants do not have central nervous systems, which means that they can’t feel pain.
 It’s true that plants have reactions (such as releasing gasses and producing sound waves) in response to certain stimuli that we would consider painful, but plants do not have pain receptors, which are specific types of nerve cells.
 They lack the nerves to feel “pain” like animals do.

 Furthermore, animals destined to become human food eat massive amounts of plants to create very small amounts of very nutritionally deficient meat.
 It’s an enormous waste of plants.
 So, if you still think that plants feel pain, then logically, eating animals who are fed plants creates more plant “pain” than eating plants directly.

 “THE FOOD CHAIN”

 Sometimes people say that they eat animals and animal products because of “the food chain.”
-“The food chain,” if it were actually a natural part of life and evolution for human beings, would not entail forced breeding, artificial insemination, genetic manipulation, enslavement, torture, and slaughter of other beings in factory farms and slaughterhouses.
+“The food chain,” if it were actually a natural part of life and evolution for human beings, would not entail forced breeding, artificial insemination, genetic manipulation, enslavement, torture, factory farms, or slaughterhouses.
 The concept of the food chain refers to what is eaten IN THE WILD.